wp-plugins/wp-arabic-virtual-keyboard/readme.txt

 1. Upload "wp-arabic-keyboard" file to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to Settings->Arabic Keyboard and set the configuration settings.
+3. Go to Settings->WP Arabic Keyboard and set the configuration settings.

 * **If you more details visit official plugin Page.** http://webexplorar.com/wordpress-arabic-virtual-keyboard-plugin/

 == Frequently Asked Questions ==

-=Not correctly displaying arabic characters.=
+= Not correctly displaying arabic characters. =
 	Make sure the following meta tag is exist immediately after head tag.If not exist add it.
 	<meta http-equiv="Content-Type" content="text/html; charset=utf-8" />

-=Not properly displaying arabic characters and layout in some web browser.=
+= Not properly displaying arabic characters and layout in some web browser. =
 	Make sure the following meta tag is exist immediately after head tag.If not exist add it.
 	<meta http-equiv="X-UA-Compatible" content="IE=Edge, chrome=1"/>

-=More questions?=
+= More questions? =
 	Visit the Plugin Page.
 Ask questions.
 Plugin author will be glad to answer.